jonathaneunice/namedentities/README.rst

 "encodings" of Unicode characters such as UTF-8; for these, use Python's built-in features.

-Python 3 tends to handle encoding/decoding with a fair degree of transparency.
-Python 2, however, manifestly does not.
+Python 3 tends to handle encoding/decoding pretty transparently.
+Python 2, however, does not.
 Use the ``decode`` string method to get (byte) strings including UTF-8 into Unicode;
-use``encode`` to convert true ``unicode`` strings into UTF-8.
+use ``encode`` to convert true ``unicode`` strings into UTF-8.
 Please convert them to Unicode *before* processing with ``namedentities``::

     s = "String with some UTF-8 characters..." print named_entities(s.decode("utf-8"))

 The best strategy is to convert data to full Unicode as soon as possible after ingesting it.
-Process in Unicode.
+Process everything uniformly in Unicode.
 Then encode back to UTF-8 etc. as you write the data out.
-This strategy is baked-in to Python 3, but must be manually handled in Python 2.
+This strategy is baked-in to Python 3, but must be manually accomplished in Python 2.

 Notes
 =====

+ * 1.6.7 switches from BSD to Apache License 2.0 and integrates ``tox`` testing with ``setup.py``

  * 1.6.6 improves docs and inaugurates testing under Travis CI.